Cannabaceae: Uses

-Carbon dating has revealed that these plants may have been used for ritual/medicinal purposes in Xinjiang, China as early as 494 B.C.
+Carbon dating has revealed that these plants may have been used for ritual/medicinal purposes in Xinjiang, China, as early as 494 BC.

 Humulus lupulus, the common hop, has been the predominant bittering agent of beer for hundreds of years.
 The flowers' resins are responsible for beer's bitterness and their ability to extend shelf life due to some antimicrobial qualities.
 The young shoots can be used as a vegetable.

 Some plants in the genus Cannabis are cultivated as hemp for the production of fiber, as a source of cheap oil, for their nutritious seeds, or their edible leaves.
 Others are cultivated for medical or recreational use as dried flowers, extracts, or infused food products.
 Induced parthenocarpy in pistilate flowers, and selective breeding are used to produce either higher or lower yields of tetrahydrocannabinol (THC), other cannabinoids, as well as terpenes with desired flavors or aromas, such as blueberry, strawberry, or even citrus.

 Many trees in the genus Celtis are grown for landscaping and ornamental purposes, and the bark of Pteroceltis is used to produce high-end Chinese paper.